 01 Beginning Notes

-This is a set of songs which might properly be described as the first album.
+This is a set of songs which might be described as the first album.
 It’s when I first picked up a guitar and seriously attempted to express myself.
-Naïve yes, earnest definitely, but with a little charm, I think .
+Naïve yes, earnest definitely, but with a little charm, I think.

 1. Thamesong

 Thamesong is first because it’s the first time I can remember trying to express something in words and music.
-I had been to London for what turned out to be a pointless interview with the Civil Service.
-Being the Civil Service it was a two day marathon and we were cast free at lunchtimes.
+I had been to London for what turned out to be a pointless interview.
 I wandered down to the river, looked down at the browney-greyness and saw some plastic bottles amongst the rubbish washed up at the side.

 That resonated with me.
-I didn’t know what I was doing with the Civil Service.
+I didn’t know what I was doing.
 Life had just swept me along and would sweep me along for a while yet.
 There was also the ghost of the evangelical – the guilt of dragging others along to some unspecified doom.

 2. My secret garden

-This is obviously a rather clumsy metaphor for the person inside.
+This is rather a clumsy metaphor for the person inside.
 It’s all here: the self deprecation, the prickly guardedness, the yearning for the loved one.
-There’s the occasional pleasant turn of phrase but it’s all a little earnest, not helped by the relentless verse after verse structure.
+There’s the occasional pleasant turn of phrase but all a little worthy, not helped by the relentless verse after verse structure.

 3. You’re always there